-This troubleshooting guide helps you resolve issues related to your NI hardware not being recognized on your Mac system.
-The symptoms include the following:
+This troubleshooting guide helps you if your NI hardware device is not recognized by your Mac computer.
+The symptoms include:

 - The LEDs on the hardware do not light up / do not flash when connecting it to the USB port.

 - The USB LED on the connected device is blinking instead of remaining continuously lit.

 - Audio interfaces only: The device is not available from the list of device drivers in the audio settings of your audio application or in the audio preferences of your Mac operating system.

 This article is divided into the following chapters: